nikolajRoager/magicmapmansion/readme.md

 ===============
 WALKTHROUGH AT THE BOTTOM OF THIS FILE.

+PLEASE READ SETUP GUIDE ON WINDOWS OR LINUX OR MAC BEFORE RUNNING.

 You are about to play a text-based puzzle game in your terminal, about a Borneo Orangutan in a late Baroque/Rococo mansion/palace.
 You are tasked with finding a hidden document in this mansion.

 There is also a murder mystery; solving it is not required to win.